rekuberate-io/sleepcycles/README.md

 ## How it works

-The diagram below describes how `rekuberate.io/sleepcycles` are dealing with scheduling a `Deployment` workload.
+The diagram below describes how `rekuberate.io/sleepcycles` are dealing with scheduling a `Deployment`:

 1. The `sleepcycle-controller` **watches** periodically, every 1min, all the `SleepCycle` custom resources for changes (in **all** namespaces).
 2. The controller, for **every** `SleepCycle` resource within the namespace `app-1`, collects all the resources that have been marked with the label `rekuberate.io/sleepcycle: sleepcycle-app1`.